 Synth maestro, Wavewulf (Nicholas Long), based in the New York City area (New Jersey), has been playing synthesizers since he was in middle school.
 He grew up listening to his father play guitar as well as to his father’s extensive record collection, which included bands such as Pink Floyd and The Beatles.
 This early exposure to music lit a spark in him!
-Long was first inspired to play synthesizers at age 13 (in 1991) when he went on a road trip with an older friend to Chicago to see Depeche Mode, and saw them making inspiring music with synthesizers.
+Long was first inspired to play synthesizers at age 13 (in 1991) when he went on a road trip with an older friend to see Depeche Mode, and saw them making inspiring music with synthesizers.

 Long grew up in a small college town in Northwest Arkansas.
 His mother was a school teacher and his father was a sound engineer for the local university.
 His father also owned a small recording studio called “Passing Note Studio” but sold it off around 2012 when he was diagnosed with cancer (and passed away in 2014).
 Wavewulf would later reuse the name “Passing Note Studio” for his own studio in honor of his father.

 Growing up, Long was definitely able to hone his skills as a synth player in local bands, starting to compose music himself using his hardware synthesizers, midi and a sequencer, which he then recorded on a Tascam 4-track.